 About the farm

-Using a biological approach, we are growing hard red wheat, rye, einkorn, oats, sunflowers, canola, buckwheat, black beans and hops on 380 acres in the township of Ancram, Columbia County, New York.
+Using a biological approach, we are growing hard red wheat, rye, einkorn, oats, sunflowers, canola, Camelina, buckwheat, black beans and hops on 400 acres in the township of Ancram, Columbia County, New York.
 We are USDA certified organic by NOFA-NY, and certified by the Real Organic Project.

 OLYMPUS DIGITAL CAMERA

 “Biological farming” is essentially managing the soil as the living ecosystem that it is.
-Foundational to this approach is maintaining a soil environment which shelters and feeds soil micro-organisms (primarily fungi and bacteria) which in turn make soil minerals and other compounds available to plants.
+Foundational to this approach is maintaining a soil environment which shelters and feeds soil micro-organisms (primarily fungi and bacteria, but also higher level trophic organisms such as nematodes and protozoa) which in turn make soil minerals and other compounds available to plants.
 We feed this underground wildlife with molasses, liquid fish and kelp, as well as cover crops.
-In addition to feeding soil micro-organisms, cover crops help build soil organic matter, suppress weeds, recycle minerals and provide nitrogen; “covers” we use include various clovers, turnips, radish, flax, oats, Phacelia, buckwheat, sunflowers.
+In addition to feeding soil micro-organisms, cover crops help build soil organic matter, suppress weeds, recycle minerals and provide nitrogen; the “covers” we use include various clovers, peas, turnips, radish, flax, oats, burnet, Phacelia, buckwheat, sunflowers.

 Damage to soil through tillage is minimized through techniques such as planting green, roller-crimping, strip-tilling and tilling with abundant surface residue.
 Bare ground is avoided with year-round living roots (from cash crops and/or cover crops) being the goal.
 We are proactively managing soil mineral balances.
 Plant sap analysis is used to identify plant mineral imbalances which are remedied with foliar spraying.